Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Subroutines of the MPQC protocol

 \subsection{Outline of the VHSS protocol}

 An important ingredient required for the construction of our MPQC protocol based on a technique of quantum error correction is the VHSS protocol, which was recently introduced in Ref.~\cite{lipinska_pra_101_032332_2020}.
-First of all, quantum nodes participating in the MPQC protocol use the VHSS protocol in order to encode and share a single-qubit input quantum state $\rho^i$ among the $n$ quantum nodes in a verifiable way.
-We note that the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020} is applicable to any type of CSS QECC and that, if the minimum distance of the underlying CSS QECC is $d$, the VHSS protocol tolerates $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ cheating quantum nodes corrupted by the adversary described in Sec.~\ref{subsec:adversary}.
-To be more specific, the VHSS protocol is information-theoretically secure with an exponentially small probability of error $2^{-\Omega(r)}$, where $r$ is the security parameter.
+First of all, quantum nodes participating in the MPQC protocol use the VHSS protocol to encode and share a single-qubit input quantum state $\rho^i$ among all the $n$ quantum nodes in a verifiable way.
+We note that the VHSS protocol in Ref.~\cite{lipinska_pra_101_032332_2020} is applicable to any type of CSS QECC and that if the minimum distance of the underlying CSS QECC is $d$, the VHSS protocol tolerates $t \leq \left \lfloor \frac{d - 1}{2} \right \rfloor$ cheating quantum nodes corrupted by the adversary described in Sec.~\ref{subsec:adversary}.
+As it was already mentioned in Sec.~\ref{sec:mpqc_summary}, this constraint indeed allows honest quantum nodes to correct all the arbitrary quantum errors introduced by the $t < \frac{n}{4}$ cheating quantum nodes.
+To be more specific, the VHSS protocol is information-theoretically secure and satisfies the security requirements, i.e., \textit{soundness}, \textit{completeness}, and \textit{secrecy}, which hold with the probability exponentially close to $1$ in the security parameter $r$.
+Namely, the verification performed by using the VHSS protocol has the probability of error $2^{-\Omega(r)}$.
+The detailed security proof can be found in Ref.~\cite{lipinska_pra_101_032332_2020}.